maasdi/pentaho-mongodb-delete-plugin/README.markdown

 Intallation
 --------
+1. Download binary [here][download-release] then extract the zip file OR If you build from source code go to folder target/pentaho-mongodb-delete-plugin
-1. Copy folder pentaho-mongodb-delete-plugin and all contents and paste to ${KETTLE/PDI INSTALATION DIRECTORY}/plugins/steps.
+2. Copy folder pentaho-mongodb-delete-plugin and all contents
+3. Paste to folder ${KETTLE/PDI INSTALATION DIRECTORY}/plugins/steps
-2. If your PDI still running, please restart and you should see new steps MongoDB Delete under Big Data category
+4. If your PDI still running, please restart and you should see new steps MongoDB Delete under Big Data category

 ![alt text][step]